MicrosoftDocs/cpp-docs/docs/embedded/rtos-view.md

 ## Usage

+Use the RTOS Object View to:

-- Access memory locations of various objects
+- Access memory locations of various objects.
-- Access thread variables or various objects in the Watch view
+- Access thread variables or various objects in the Watch view.

-## Accessibility

-- Use the Arrow Keys to navigate the view
-- Press Enter to navigate to linked content
+Use the arrow keys to select objects within the view.
+Use the **Enter** key to navigate to the linked content.